mkovarik/mysite/src/ebooks/math111/01_week1.md

 # Week 1 (July 10 - 13)

 This is the first week of Stats II!
-This week is spent reviewing essential material from Stats I as well as introducing some new material.

-* **Monday, July 10**: Syllabus day!
-We also review some properties of the standard normal distribution.
-* **Tuesday, July 11**: We discuss some import families of probability
-  distributions: the t-distributions, the chi-squared distributions, and the F-distributions.
-* **Wednesday, July 12**: We discuss the hypothesis testing methodology at a high level.
-* **Thursday, July 13**: We discuss statistical programming in the R coding language.

-There is a lab due Monday, July 17.
-This lab covers the basics of coding in R.
+We will mostly review material learnt in Stats I.

+The contents of this week is covered in:

+* *Introductory Statistics*: sections 8.1, 8.2, 8.3, 9.1, 9.2, 9.3,
+  9.4, 9.5, 9.7.
+* *OpenIntro Statistics*: chapter 4, sections 5.1, 5.4.